Looking for a lightweight paddle board?

 Features:

-This iSUP package comes with fiberglass paddle, but if you want to reduce weight even more you can opt for the 100% carbon fiber paddle for an additional cost.
+The package includes a fiberglass paddle, but paddlers looking to reduce weight even further can upgrade to a 100% carbon fiber paddle for an additional cost.

 Pros of this Board